 Given the one-, two-, and three-planet models, we can look either for solutions in which the planetary orbits are circular or solutions where the eccentricities are allowed to float.
 Inclusion of eccentricities provides only a modest improvement to the orbital fits, leading us to conclude that a significant amount of additional Doppler velocity monitoring will be required to improve the eccentricity uncertainties.
-However, allowing the eccentricities to float for the two-planet fit dramatically reduces the significance of the 446-day periodicity observed in the two-planet residuals (see below).
-Additionally, if we fit for a second planet with period in the range $\sim 390-450$ days on an eccentric orbit, the significance of the long-period planet can also be reduced.
-In Tables 3 and 4, we present our best-fit versions of the system under the assumption of circular orbits (Table 3) and with the additional degrees of freedom provided by fully Keplerian trajectories (Table 4).
-For the orbital fits, we assume $i=90^\circ$ and $\Omega=0^\circ$.
-The inclusion of planet-planet gravitational interactions in the fits were found to be unnecessary.
-Uncertainties are based on 1000 bootstrap trials following the procedure in Section 15.6 from Press et al. (1992).
-The standard deviations of the fitted parameters to the bootstrapped RV's were adopted as the uncertainties.
-The fitted mean anomalies are reported at epoch JD 2450366.936.
-The mass of the host star is assumed to be $1.022 \, M{\odot}$, the mean of the isochrone masses of Sousa et al. (2008) $(1.018 \pm 0.1 \, M{\odot})$ and Takeda et al. (2007) $(1.026^{+0.040}{-0.030} \, M{\odot})$.
-Our fitting was carried out with the publicly available Systemic Console (Meschiari et al. 2009).
+However, allowing the eccentricities to float for the two-planet fit dramatically reduces the significance of the 446 day periodicity observed in the two-planet residuals (see below).
+Additionally, if we fit for a second planet with a period in the range \sim 390-450 days on an eccentric orbit, the significance of the long-period planet can also be reduced.
+In Tables 3 and 4, we present our best-fit versions of the system under the assumption of circular

-Fig. 4.- Top: periodogram of the one-planet residuals, assuming a circular orbit, of the RV data set for HD 1461.
+Figure 4.
+Top: periodogram of the one-planet residuals, assuming a circular orbit, of the RV data set for HD 1461.
 Bottom: periodogram of the two-planet residuals, assuming circular orbits.

-Fig. 5.- Zoomed-in view of the circular three-planet model for HD 1461 (black curve).
+Figure 5.
+Zoomed-in view of the circular three-planet model for HD 1461 (black curve).
 Overplotted are the Keck observations in red and the Q01 observations in blue.